How to Ship a Balikbayan Box to the Philippines: LBC International Shipping Service

-One day, I took a trip to Chicago to see some friends and was invited to a dinner.
-At the party I met an LBC shipping agent so of course I struck up a conversation with him telling him about my bad experience with shipping boxes.
-He then told me how safe it was to ship with LBC and that I should give them a try.
-After dinner I mentioned to him i would be interested in becoming an agent because their was no service in my area, He then invited me to the company office in Chicago the next day to tour the warehouse and talk to the managers about the possibility of becoming an agent.
+I ended up taking a trip to Chicago to see some friends.
+At the dinner party that evening met an LBC shipping agent so of course I struck up a conversation with him i told him about my struggles shipping boxes.
+He told me how safe it was to ship with LBC and that I should give them a try.
+After dinner I mentioned to him i was interested in becoming an agent because their was no service in my area, He then invited me to the company office in Chicago the next day to tour the warehouse and talk to the managers about the possibility of becoming an agent.
 I was very impressed with the company and after the meeting I was invited to join the team.
 Thats is how I became an LBC associate.

 What is a Balikbayan Box?